 Once the polenta is cooked we mound the polenta in a pan and spread it out in an even layer.
 Once it is cooled we cut it into squares and brush it with melted butter.

-We made it in a cast iron grill pan inside but it would also work on an outdoor grill or an indoor broiler -- just so it is lightly toasted.
+We made it in a cast iron grill pan, but you can also use an outdoor grill or an indoor broiler.
+Just make sure you toast it.

 Use this as a master recipe and add your preferred herbs and spices -- make it your way.